dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/anchor-tag-helper.md

 [!code-csharp[](samples/TagHelpersBuiltIn/Pages/Attendee.cshtml.cs?name=snippet_OnGetProfileHandler)]

 The page model's associated markup links to the `OnGetProfile` page handler.
 Note the `On<Verb>` prefix of the page handler method name is omitted in the `asp-page-handler` attribute value.
-If this were an asynchronous method, the `Async` suffix would be omitted too.
+When the method is asynchronous, the `Async` suffix is omitted, too.

 [!code-cshtml[](samples/TagHelpersBuiltIn/Views/Home/Index.cshtml?name=snippet_AspPageHandler)]